January 19th - March 30th, 2018 (Indoor Gallery)

 On January 19, 2018 MOA will debut INTERSECTING FORMATIONS, an exhibition featuring twelve collaborations with Colorado painter Craig Marshall Smith.
 The exhibition will open with a reception from 6 PM to 9 PM on January 19th at MOA's indoor gallery on the Second Floor of the Englewood Civic Center at 1000 Englewood Parkway, Englewood, CO.
 The event will feature hors d'oeuvres, libations and live music by Tin Brother.
 The opening reception is free and open to the public.
 The exhibit will be on display through March 30, 2018.

 This exhibition is a result of Craig Marshall Smith's artist residency at the MOA studio in the fall of 2017.
-Smith teamed individually with ten artists to produce artworks for this exhibition.
-Collaborating artists include: Amy Metier, Daniel House Kelly, Deborah Jang, Greg Watts, Gretchen Goetz, James Robie, Jennifer Meyerrose, John McEnroe, Mark Friday, and Sharon Feder.
+Smith teamed individually with eleven artists to produce artworks for this exhibition.
+Collaborating artists include: Amy Metier, Daniel House Kelly, Deborah Jang, Greg Watts, Gretchen Goetz, James Robie, Jennifer Meyerrose, John McEnroe, Mark Friday, Sharon Feder, and Brett Ganyard.

 Collaborating artists include Smith's contemporaries, friends, former students, and mentors.
 This exhibit is one of Smith's final projects as he scales back his visual art career to focus on writing.